10 Simple High Protein Snacks

 Tuna or Chicken Salad – A good quality source of wild caught tuna or free range chicken in a can easily makes a high protein snack in a pinch.
 Mix a few ounces with nuts, seeds and celery or onion and some olive oil and you’ve got a snack that you can whip up in minutes.
 Plus, canned tuna and chicken are easy to store, inexpensive and can be used as a snack or meal.

 Hopefully, you’ve got some good ideas now for high protein snacks.
-My best advice is to keep it simple and eat the things you like.
+Our best advice is to keep it simple and eat the things you like.
 Otherwise, you’re more likely to resort to unhealthy options.